0glabs/0g-doc/docs/og-chain.md

 <br />
 ## Why 0G?

 0G is designed with AI applications in mind, offering a highly scalable, modular infrastructure that addresses the unique challenges of data-heavy use cases.
 Its EVM compatibility ensures that developers already using Ethereum, Layer 2 rollups, or other chains can easily integrate 0G's services—such as DA and storage—without leaving their current platforms.
-We are als actively exploring the ability to support the Solana VM, Near VM, and BTC compatibility so that AI applications may scale across a broader user base.
+We are also actively exploring the ability to support the Solana VM, Near VM, and BTC compatibility so that AI applications may scale across a broader user base.

 0G is not just another Layer 1 chain.
 It's a modular, AI-optimized system built for the future of decentralized applications.
 Whether you're working on AI, large-scale data tasks, or any application needing high performance and scalability, 0G provides the tools to grow without compromising on security, speed, or flexibility.